We want to make it easier to navigate the financial aid application process with clear instructions and helpful hints. Follow these steps:

 - Complete the FAFSA (available online) after October 1 of each year (see below for deadlines).
 This is necessary to apply for financial aid (except scholarships).
 Our Title IV school code is 003790.

-- See Prospective Student Financial Aid Instructions for advice on completing the FAFSA.
+- See Prospective Student Financial Aid Instructions (PDF) for advice on completing the FAFSA.

 - Important Note!
 If you did not disclose your Social Security Number on your application for admission, you must submit it to our office for the FAFSA information to download.